CrowbarSr/augmentator3001readme/README.md

 - Ensure you have selected the correct boss encounter
 - Ensure your logs aren't private
 - You might be limited by the Warcraft Logs API, check at the bottom of the [Warcraftlogs settings page](https://www.warcraftlogs.com/profile)

+**Can you support private logs?**
+- I don't know but I don't think so